saraeloop/noesis/docs/direction/overview.md

 ### Where to start

-- Read the [How-to guide](howto.md) for a step-by-step tutorial.
+- Read the [How-to guide](howto.md) for a step-by-step tutorial featuring an inlined policy class you can adapt.
-- Run the examples:
-  - `noesis.examples.city_analysis` for advisory-only policies.
-  - `noesis.examples.direction_demo` for interventions, vetoes, and stress tests.
+- Build a small regression harness that compares `baseline` vs. `directed` runs in your own flows.

 ### CI guardrail snippet